 Is there anything worse than getting ready to throw some wet clothes into the dryer only to realize you don’t have any dryer sheets?

 Well, yes.
-There are a ton of worse things in life but running out of dryer sheets can be pretty annoying.
+There are a ton of worse things in life but running out of dryer sheets or fabric softener can be pretty annoying.

-Did you know you can make your own and it only requires about $5 worth of materials?
+Did you know you can make your own by buying some cheap sponges?

 Check out how this awesome mama makes reusable dryer sheets.

-What if I told you that you could make your own laundry detergent?
+But, what if I told you that you could make your own laundry detergent mixture?
 I know this sounds like some Little House on the Prairie nonsense but it’s true.
 I’ve done it and it’s so cheap!

-How Does She shows you how they were able to make a cheaper and better DIY laundry detergent.
+How Does She shows you how they were able to make a cheaper and better DIY laundry soap.

 Asking your kids or even your spouse to put their clothes away sometimes seems like an exercise in futility.